-It’s been three years since the Great Recession formally ended in June 2009, but one effect lingers: Consumers are still furiously paying down their credit card balances, according to data released Wednesday by the Federal Reserve Bank of New York, and, this time, they are paying them off on time.
+Consumers are still furiously paying down their credit card balances, and are paying them on time, according to data released Wednesday by the Federal Reserve Bank of New York

 The bank’s quarterly report on household debt and credit, released Aug.
 29, showed that consumer credit card balances fell to their lowest levels in 10 years in the second quarter of 2012, while overall consumer credit tumbled by $53 billion.
 Late payments on credit cards also fell significantly, reaching their lowest levels since 2008.